digst/Accessibility-tools/README.md

 For editing PDFs PAC3 recommends using Adobe Acrobat DC.

-DirSek offers a course in using PAC3.
+Dirsek offers a course in using PAC3.